jansonz/opencv-scene-detection/README.md

 # Video Scene Change Detector

-This project is a proof of concept (POC) implementation of video scene detection using OpenCV, designed to detect scene changes in a video file and optionally write the timestamps of these changes to a text file.
+This project is a proof of concept (POC) implementation of video scene detection using OpenCV.
+It is designed to detect scene changes in video files and live streams, and optionally write the timestamps of these changes to a text file.

 ## Table of Contents